inforion/kopycat/README.md

 For module development and working with sources the following software is required:

-1. IntelliJ (version >= 2020.1)
+1. IntelliJ (version >= 2020.2)
-2. Kotlin plugin (version >= 1.3.72)
+2. Kotlin plugin (version >= 1.4.21)

 ## Getting started

-In this part of readme you will see how to start Kopycat for device with STM32F042 (core: Cortex-M0; architecture: ARMv6M) and virtual ARM device (core: ARM1176JZS; architecture: ARMv6/v7).
+In this part of readme you will see how to start Kopycat:
+- for a device with STM32F042 (core: Cortex-M0; architecture: ARMv6M)
+- virtual ARM device (core: ARM1176JZS; architecture: ARMv6/v7)
+- `ls` and `cat` command for ARM architecture in user-level mode with VEOS

 The peripheral modules implemented for STM32F042 are UART, TIMx, DMAC, GPIOx, WDG.
 These peripheral modules are enough to run FreeRTOS.
 How to work with FreeRTOS is shown in the `freertos_uart` firmware example.